Top 30 Most Common Phone Screen Interview Questions You Should Prepare For

 16. Can you describe a time when you worked as part of a team?

-How to Answer: Provide a specific example of a project where you collaborated with others.
-Describe your role, how you contributed, and the team's outcome.
+Describe a specific project where you collaborated with others.
+Highlight your role and contribution to the team's success.

 17. What motivates you?